Modeling spatial tail dependence with Cauchy convolution processes: Numerical experiments

-{The sharp tails that can be seen in all bivariate scatter plots indicate clear evidence of non-Gaussianity and strong tail dependence.
+{The sharp and non-elliptical tails that can be seen in all bivariate scatter plots indicate clear evidence of non-Gaussianity and strong tail dependence.
 Furthermore, these diagnostics do not reveal any significant tail asymmetry.
 Therefore, while a (transformed) Gaussian process would clearly not be suitable to model the data due to its very weak form of dependence in the tails, our proposed Cauchy convolution process provides a more adequate alternative.
 Furthermore, the right panel of Figure~\ref{fig0empstudy} shows Spearman's correlation estimates for all pairs of stations, plotted as a function of distance between stations.
-This plot reveals that the behavior of Spearman's correlation function is approximately linear near the origin, which suggests that the observed process is quite smooth and that our Cauchy convolution model should fit well.}
+Although these empirical estimates appear quite dispersed, this plot reveals that the behavior of Spearman's correlation function is approximately linear near the origin, which suggests that the observed process is quite smooth and that our Cauchy convolution model should fit well.}